 Choice and Possibility Revisited

 If you measure the number 10, the measurement is incomplete unless you know the type of property that you measured—e.g. length vs. time.
 Similarly, if you have a property but no value, again, the knowledge is incomplete, unless you also have a specific value of the property.
-There are thus two kinds of information that we ordinarily call the dimension and the value.
-The dimensions are the ideas or the “mind” and the values are the physical values or the “body”.
-Both mind and body are incomplete individually, not just in the specific case of living beings but even in all material objects.
+There are thus two kinds of information that we call the dimension and the value.
+The dimensions are the ideas or the “mind” and the values are the “body”.
+Both mind and body are incomplete individually, not just in the case of living beings but even in all material objects.

 The problem of choice and possibility can be resolved if the measuring instrument was treated as a dimension rather than values.
 If the dimension is length, then the value is position.
 However, if the same dimension is color, then values are different hues of color.
 Thus, simply by reinterpreting the dimension as a different type of property, we can change the meaning of a value: the value becomes a color instead of a length.
 This means that the problem of observation need not be reduced to some specific physical properties—e.g. length.
 Observations can also detect color, taste, smell, etc. if the extension of a measuring instrument was interpreted as a different kind of property dimension.
-This entails that extension in space is not merely a physical property called ‘length’.
-Rather, the same extension can also denote color, shape, taste, sound, touch, or smell.
+Extension in space is not merely a property called ‘length’.
+The same extension can also denote color, shape, taste, sound, touch, or smell.

 The mind therefore need not be a different kind of substance.
 It also need not be treated differently than a measuring instrument, if only the measuring instrument—as an object—represents a dimension.
 Ordinary measuring instruments such as meters, clocks, and weights, represent different dimensions, although they are, in one sense, simply material objects.
 The human body too can be an object and a dimension.
 The latter represents the novelty in modern science where ordinary objects represent both a value and a dimension, and this novelty has begun to have a bearing on the theory: the theory is incomplete unless we incorporate these two ideas.
 These two ideas are not mutually inconsistent in principle, although they become mutually inconsistent if we treat objects only as values.